Guide To Visit Hoover Dam

 Due to its location within the Black Canyon of the Mojave Desert, temperatures range from a chilly 55 F (13 C ) in winter times to a scorching 115 ;F (46 C) in summertime.
 Visitors are highly encouraged to check the forecast before visiting this area and to wear light clothing, hats, and sunscreen when visiting in the summer.

-The Hoover Dam charges visitors both a vehicle parking fee of $10 and an admission fee ranging from $12-$15.
+The Hoover Dam charges visitors both a vehicle parking fee of $10 and an admission fee ranging from $10-$30, depending on the tour you choose.
 Travelers onboard one of Papillon’s Hoover Dam tours will have their admission fee included in the total cost of their tour purchase.

 Yes, Papillon offers helicopter tours at Hoover Dam.
 It is the most rewarding way to experience this massive landscape and engineering marvel.